openpreserve/fido/README.txt

   -nomatchprintf FORMATSTRING
                         format string (Python style) to use if no match.
                         {0}=path, {1}=now.
+  -formats PUIDS        comma separated string of formats to use in
+                        identification
+  -excludeformats PUIDS
+                        comma separated string of formats not to use in identification
+  -showformats          show current format set
-  -input INPUT          file containing a list of files to check, one per line
+  -input INPUT          file containing a list of files to check, one per

-Author: Adam Farquhar
+                        line. - means stdin

-2010 FIDO uses the UK National Archives (TNA) PRONOM File Format descriptions.
+Open Planets Foundation (www.openplanetsfoundation.org) Author: Adam Farquhar, 2010 FIDO uses the UK National Archives (TNA) PRONOM File Format descriptions.
 PRONOM is available from www.tna.gov.uk/pronom.